-These hypotheses were put into a test to develop a program: there are no significant differences among the study habits of the respondents when grouped according to the area of specialization and year level.
-Furthermore, no significant change is revealed about the perceptions of preservice teachers on the necessity of AEP to ensure school success.
+These hypotheses were put into test for the purpose of developing a program: there are no significant differences among the study habits of the respondents when grouped according to area of specialization and year level.
+Furthermore, no significant change is revealed with regard to the perceptions of pre-service teachers on the necessity of AEP to ensure school success.